linmx0130/PaperNotes/notes.md

+### Teaching Compositionality to CNNs
+* Authors: Austin Stone, Huayan Wang, Michael Stark, Yi Li, D. Scott Phoenix, Dileep George
+* Index: arXiv 1706.04313
+* Reading date: 17/06/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Network regularization

+This work proposed to enhanced state-of-the-art neural networks for computer vision by a novel compositional loss to decouple the relationship of different objects present in the image.
+With the help of mask annotation, the proposed method encourages the models to focus on the object features rather than the context.

+The experiments show the performance of the proposed method.
+While the community cares more about learning context information, this work shows that decoupling context may helps some computer vision tasks.

 ### Attention Is All You Need
 * Authors: Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin
 * Index: arXiv 1706.03762